Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 There are cool things to do in Bricktown.
 Check out OKC’s Riverwalk, hop on the Bricktown Water Taxi, catch a game at Chickasaw Ballpark, bar hop, restaurant hop, grab a coffee, and enjoy this neat part of the city.

-There are paved paths leading to the incredible Centennial Land Run Monument, Scissortail Park, and the Oklahoma City National Memorial and Museum.
+Paved paths lead to the Centennial Land Run Monument, Scissortail Park, the Skydance Bridge, and the Oklahoma City National Memorial and Museum.

 13. Chickasaw National Recreation Area

-The Chickasaw National Recreation Area (CNRA) is located in south-central Oklahoma and has a lot of fun things to do in the great outdoors.
-The area boasts ample hiking and camping and is full of history from the first Native American Indians and the early settlers of the prairie.
+The Chickasaw National Recreation Area (CNRA) is located in south-central Oklahoma.
+The area boasts hiking and camping and is full of history from the first Native American Indians and the early settlers of the prairie.

-The CNRA is centered around the Lake of the Arbuckles, which offers many opportunities for water sports such as fishing, swimming, kayaking, and boating.
-The park is also home to many species of wildlife who call the hardwood forest-western prairie ecotone home.
+The CNRA is centered around the Lake of the Arbuckles, which offers opportunities for water sports such as fishing, swimming, kayaking, and boating.

-Even though this is a National Park Service site, it is free to enter.
+Although this is a National Park Service site, it is free to enter.
+However, you must pay to camp.

 14. Quartz Mountain State Park

 Quartz Mountain State Park is located in southwest Oklahoma near the town of Lone Wolf.
-Historically, the mountain was sacred to many tribes.
-Today, the area is a state park where visitors can hike, camp, boat, fish, rock climb, boulder, and bike.
+The area is a state park where visitors can hike, camp, boat, fish, rock climb, boulder, and bike.

-Baldy Point itself stands at 2,040 feet above sea level and offers epic views of the Wichita Mountains.
-Visitors can hike along trails through the beautiful rocks.
+Baldy Point itself stands at 2,040 feet above sea level and offers amazing views of the Wichita Mountains.
+Visitors can hike along trails through the rocks.

-Our favorite hike with epic views is to the top of Baldy Point from Cedar Valley.
+Our favorite hike with views is to the top of Baldy Point from Cedar Valley.

 15. Wichita Mountains Wildlife Refuge

-The Wichita Mountains Wildlife Refuge is located near Lawton, Oklahoma, covering 59,000 acres of south-central Oklahoma.
-The refuge includes hiking and mountain biking trails, camping, rock climbing, and picnic areas to make outdoor recreation accessible to folks seeking some of the best of Oklahoma.
+The Wichita Mountains Wildlife Refuge is located near Lawton, Oklahoma.
+The refuge includes hiking and mountain biking trails, camping, and picnic areas.

 For folks wanting to explore the backcountry, check out Charon’s Garden Wilderness Area.